Colchester United Club Profile

 The nearest pub to the stadium is the Dog and Pheasant on Nayland Road, and that's three-quarters of a mile away.
 It is billed as

 home fans only.
-Near the railway station and the shuttle bus pick up point is the Bricklayers.
+Near the railway station is the Bricklayers.
 This is also claimed to be home

 fans only, though that seems peculiar for a real ale pub, which it is.
 We had no problem getting a drink there, though we weren't dripping